Hildebrand Law, P.C. mobile logo

 The Arizona Court of Appeals amended the lower court ruling to award Elizabeth $5,750 instead of $1,811.85.
 It upheld the court’s decision otherwise.
 This included the lower court ruling on stock valuation and its attorney fee award to Elizabeth.
 This appeal distinguished a prior ruling from the Arizona Court of Appeals in the case of Hofstra v.
 Hofstra.

 If you need information about what happens when someone tries to change positions in a divorce in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.